Applying for a job?

 The role requires significant leadership skill and ability.
 The COO will be accountable for the overall success of operations of the clinic.
 He/she will lead and oversee the development of division operating and strategic plans.

-- This position oversees Cardiovascular Services Director and Regional Operations Director.
+- This position oversees Cardiovascular, Endocrine and Pulmonology Services Director, Regional Operations Director and Human Resources Director.

 Education, licensure and/or certifications